LaFrimousse/VITAProject/README.md

 ![Alt text](Presentation/images/liveReco.gif?raw=false "Title")

  ## How to get started:
- You can just download the W14 folder, all the required code is inside it.
-(The other folders are like the history of the project).
+ You can just download the W14 folder, all the final code is inside it.
+(As this project was made over 14 weeks, the 'W14' stands for 'Week 14'.
+The other folders act like the history of the project).
- Once you are done, you need to have a connection to a server that runs the PifPaf algorithm.
+ Before opening index.html to run the web interface, you need to have a connection to a server that runs the PifPaf algorithm.
 You might need to change the url used to connect to the server running that algorithm.
 Please just reassign the local variable URL_PIF_PAF in the server.js file. <br>
- You can download the source code of the PifPaf server at this address: https://github.com/vita-epfl/openpifpaf to run it locally.
+ You can download the source code of the PifPaf server at this address: https://github.com/vita-epfl/openpifpaf to run it locally on your computer, in case you don't have access to such a server on the web.
  Please for the best experience possible, ensure that your browser uses and stores cookies even browsing local files.
  Enjoy ;-)